In this section

 Visiting on the wards

-You can have your birth partner visit you for a six hour slot on the antenatal and postnatal wards.
-Slots can be pre-booked and are available either between 8:00am-2:00pm or 2:00pm-8:00pm Please telephone the ward to book.
+You can have one birth partner visit you for a six hour slot on the antenatal and postnatal wards.
+Slots can be pre-booked and are available either between 8:00am-2:00pm or 2:00pm-8:00pm.
+Please telephone the ward to book.

 We are continuing to offer a homebirth service.
 This is under continuous review and is dependent on staffing across the whole unit and whether the ambulance service is running normally.